jackoyugi/new-api/README.md

 # News Api.

-#### An Orgnisation API App that gives users  access to news to a department and general news in an organisation.
+#### An Orgnisation API that gives users  access to news to a department and general news in an organisation.
 #### By **Jack Oyugi**, July 2020;
 ## Description